 Cohen, Benjamin J. 2016.
 International Political Economy.
 Northampton, MA: Edward Elgar.

 Davidson, Paul.
 2015.
 Post Keynesian Theory and Policy: Realistic Analysis of the Market Oriented Capitalist Economy.
-Cheltenham, UK: Edward Elgar.
+Cheltenham: Edward Elgar.

 Floud, Roderick, Santhi Hejeebu and David Mitch, eds.
 2017.
 Humanism Challenges Materialism for Economics and Economic History.
 Chicago: University of Chicago Press.